KenzyApp/Unit-1-Homework-Case-Study/README.md

 ## Recommendations

-**If you were to advise the company, what products or services would you suggest they offer?
-(This could be something that a competitor offers, or use your imagination!)**
+**If you were to advise the company, what products or services would you suggest they offer?**
 >Right now, Remitly offers a wide range of delivery methods for the funds they send.
 This includes direct deposit to a bank account, cash pickup, mobile money accounts, and home delivery.
 This is major when thinking about remote locations where people do not always have a bank account, or a way to safely pick up their received money.
 With that being said, Remitly may be many people’s only financial service application.
 I think that gives them a unique opportunity to expand the kind of products and services they offer their customers.
 One thing that might be intriguing for these kinds of customers would be money management/growth tools, similar to what we see currently on personal finance apps.
 This could mean adopting some of the technologies that apps such as Acorns uses - taking change out of your account and investing it.
 Or offer budgeting options similar to the Mint app.

 **Why do you think that offering this product or service would benefit the company?**